Analysis | Police made a lot more reported contributions in 2020 than normal — mostly to Republicans

 Last year it was 77.7 percent.

 Now it’s time for another big caveat.
 The bulk of those contributions in 2020 didn’t go directly to Trump, but rather to a newly formed fundraising platform called WinRed.
 WinRed, created to emulate a successful Democratic tool called ActBlue, didn’t exist before 2019.
-Before that point, small donations were collected directly by campaigns who often didn’t report contributions under the threshold.
+Before that point, small donations were collected directly by campaigns that often didn’t report contributions under the threshold.
 So the advent of WinRed may simply be capturing small donations that normally weren’t included in federal reports.

 Of the 25,000-plus contributions from police reported by WinRed, 88 percent were under $100, well below the reporting limit.
 Only 66 percent of contributions from police to Trump’s campaign were under $100; for the Trump campaign’s joint fundraising committee with the Republican Party, the percentage was 63 percent.